 - MLitt - 'Darkness, Division and Discord?
 The Highlands, 1603-1707'; 'Sport in Highland History'.

-Current plans include a monograph and public history focusing on the travel memoir, biographical and autobiographical sources relating to the northern Highland scholar and minister, James Fraser of Kirkhill (1634-1709), and another project looking at memory relating to Scottish emigrants in late medieval and early-modern Poland (this connects also with the Facebook page, Scottish-Polish historical links / Związki historyczne Polski i Szkocji and its Twitter equivalent Scottish-PolishLinks).
+Current plans include writing-up his monograph (contracted with Edinburgh University Press) and public history focusing on the travel memoir, biographical and autobiographical sources relating to the northern Highland scholar and minister, James Fraser of Kirkhill (1634-1709), and another project looking at memory relating to Scottish emigrants in late medieval and early-modern Poland (this connects also with the Facebook page, Scottish-Polish historical links / Związki historyczne Polski i Szkocji and its Twitter equivalent Scottish-PolishLinks).
 Professor Worthington's work on sport in the Highlands and a further project - involving public talks, teaching, research and publications - on the Coastal History of the Moray Firth, overlap.